Information Systems and Programming

 Hilltop's expertise with web-based applications extends beyond Medicaid databases.
-Another web-based system developed by Hilltop enables the Maryland Department of Health and Mental Hygiene to efficiently process and track client applications for home- and community-based services available through the Older Adults Waiver, the Living at Home Waiver, and the Money Follows the Person program.
+Another web-based system developed by Hilltop enables the Maryland Department of Health to efficiently process and track client applications for home- and community-based services available through the Older Adults Waiver, the Living at Home Waiver, and the Money Follows the Person program.
 Hilltop also possesses the technology to conduct web-based surveys of consumers, providers, and other groups.

 How We Can Help: Hilltop is uniquely positioned to assist state and local agencies throughout the nation to develop and host sophisticated web-accessible databases and data management systems for health and human services programs.